ashleychea/ashleychea/README.md

 - Greece; The architecture and scenery are just breathtaking, I'd love to experience this in real life

 ***Hobbies 🏋🏿‍♀️***:
-* Running, Cooking, Traveling, Blogging, Reading, Journaling & I absolutely adore spending time with my mini-rich bestie (my 4-year old niece).
+* Exercising, Cooking, Traveling, Blogging, Reading, Journaling & I absolutely adore spending time with my loved ones.

 ### Let's *GIT* this show on the road 🚀